ntnui-darts/ntnuidarts.no/src/activities.md

 # Activities

-## 2024, Autumn Semester
+## 2025, Spring Semester

-We throw darts every Tuesday from 19:00-22:00 at Dora 1 Bowling og Biljard.
+We throw darts every Monday from 17:00-21:00 at Dora 1 Bowling og Biljard.
 Feel free to stop by!

-Updated 26.09.2024
+Updated 13.01.2025